Barbarella (Växjö)

-Discotheque Barbarella was a discoteque in Växjö, Sweden, prominent in the 1970s.
+Discotheque Barbarella was a discoteque located at Mörners väg 122, 352 46, Växjö, Sweden, prominent in the 1970s.
 In a city of very limited entertainment, Barbarella played a central role.
 The disco opened in 1971 in an industrial area in the outskirts and drew crowds from many parts of southeastern Sweden.
 It closed in 1992.

 Concerts at Barbarella

 The brains behind Barbarella succeeded in attracting many well-known Swedish and international bands of the 1970s to perform in Växjö.
 Notable concerts are as follows: